Fall 2020 Student Organization Event Procedure Disclaimer:

 - Written communication (either letter or email) from the owner(s) of the actual film/movie granting permission to show the movie/film.

-Barbecues, Food Fairs, and Bake Sales
+Food Trucks and Sales

 Any time an organization wishes to sell or give-away food that is not pre-packaged (i.e... a BBQ, carne asada sale, or other prepared food sale) to students, faculty, staff, and/or visitors on campus: